heyheynic/temaopgave/README.md

-# Opgavekrav

-    Kort refleksion
-        Reflekter fagligt over din løsning med henblik på udfordringerne og successerne ved opgaven (du vælger selv, hvad du vil fremhæve, bare det er relevant).
-        Fremhæv specifikke kodestumper, der illustrerer brugen af forskellige teknikker og principper (ikke nødvendigvis fra undervisningen).
-        Inkluder screenshots eller billeder for at styrke forklaringerne.
-        Maksimalt 1 side tekst (2400 tegn) ekskl. billeder.

 # A short reflection on this school project

-After a year of studying Multimedia design, I still find it a bit challenging with delegating my time on tasks, and knowing what to prioritize vs what not to.
+After a year of studying Multimedia design, I still find it challenging to delegate my time and determine priorities.
 Especially when it comes to working on multiple pages like this one, but despite all of the struggles I am generally happy with the result.

  However, having said that, I will already let you know I had completely forgotten about making a burger menu in mobile view, so good luck navigating around on a smaller viewport than 600px. 🤥